pia-nyk/Stock-Trading-Web-App/README.md

 # Stock-Trading-Web-App

-Responsive Webpage built using AngularJS & Node.js, that allows users to search for stocks using the Finnhub API and display the results on the search page.
+Responsive webpage built using AngularJS, Node.js, & Bootstrap that allows users to search for stocks using the Finnhub API and display the results on the search page.
 Additionally, the users can trade with virtual money and create a portfolio.
 Users can also favorite stock symbols to track their stock prices.

 Watch the Web App in action here